Norseng/rsschool-cv/cv.md

 ### Junior Frontend Developer

 ## About me
 I was born in Russia in 1995.
 I love math since childhood, that's why i went to study engineering after school.
-After my univercity education I couldn't find a job in my specialty.
+After my university education I couldn't find a job in my specialty.
 Then I decided to look for something that I like.
 After all I became a JS developer in a big company.
 I hope to gain experience in this course for my future development.

 ## Contacts
 * Discord: Norseng#9007